MeherNaaz19/RAG-Document-Chatbot/concepts.md

 Models like Llama 3.3 (which I used here) are open-source LLMs that anyone can use.
 The "70B" means 70 billion parameters — basically the number of weights the model learned during training.
 More parameters generally means smarter, but also slower and more expensive to run.

 The key thing is — LLMs are incredibly capable, but they hallucinate.
 They generate some random text even when they don't know the answer.
 That's why grounding them with retrieved context (RAG) is so important.

 ---

+## What is Groq?

+They offer a free API to run models like Llama 3.3 — which is what I used in this project.

+---